alaffin12/stackedit/Caught by Stradh.md

 | Winterstomp Sparkling - Glass | 3 sp |

 **NPCs**
 *The Martikovs*: Urwin and his wife Danika are the owners of the Inn and are usually seen splitting their time between the tavern area and the kitchen.
+Their young sons Brom and Bray are also often present.

 ### Tsolenka Pass